 Filter name How to use it Verified Author This filter allows you to search for an author name from your institution as defined by your institution's data integration.
-Verified Department This filter allows you to search for a department/group from your institution as defined by your institution's data integration.
-Funder Name Enter the name of a funder (such as "US Forest Service") to retrieve all articles in the Altmetric database associated with a given funder.
-You can perform this search using the name of the funder or its GRID ID (such as "grid.419696.5").
+Verified Department This filter allows you to search for a department or therapeutic area from your institution as defined by your institution's data integration.
+Journal or Collection Enter the name of a journal (such as "Journal of Biology") to retrieve all tracked articles published in a given journal.
+You can also search by ISSN (a journal identifier such as "0373-6687"), for a collection (such as "figshare"), or click to search for a list of ISSNs.
 Subject Area Enter the name of a subject area, such as "Plant Biology," to retrieve all outputs from the Altmetric database associated with a given subject area.
 You can also search directly by FoR Code (Field of Research code) such as "0607" to retrieve the same results.
 Affiliation Enter the name of an institution, such as "University of Cambridge," or use the institution's GRID ID to return all outputs authored by individuals affiliated with the institution.
-Open Access Status Tick this box to include only outputs with known Open Access versions in your search.
-Open Access status for each research output is either "true" or "false," meaning that an Open Access version is available or that no such version is available.
-Ticking this box restricts your search results to those outputs with Open Access status being "true."
-Scholarly Identifiers Use this function if you want to search for more than one scholarly identifier at the same time.
+Scholarly Identifier Use this function if you want to search for one or more scholarly identifiers at a time.
 Click "Add Scholarly Identifiers" to enter a list of up to 25,000 scholarly identifiers, including DOIs, ISBNs, PubMed IDs, arXiv IDs, URNs, and URLs.
-You can enter a single scholarly identifier into the quick search to perform a speedier search for a single research output.
+PubMed Query Search using the PubMed query (e.g., for author names, affiliations, MeSH terms, etc.) to retrieve results in from PubMed directly.
+For more information on how to use the PubMed filter, see this support article.